ledgerloops/snap-checker/README.md

 This is the browserify source of the [demo page](https://ledgerloops.com/demo.html).

+# Deprecated!

-The code in this repo is very much ripe for a rewrite from scratch --- it has served me well while developing the protocol, but it was never meant as more than a demo implementation for experimentation.
+I'm currently rewriting all of this from scratch --- it has served me well while developing the protocol, but it was never meant as more than a demo implementation for experimentation.